I recently found a very interesting newspaper article regarding my great great grandfather Dillon Franklin Hatch.

 This organization is still in existence today.
 In the 1970s they made changes to become more relevant to the times.
 Titles were changed, accoutrements became simplified, or were eliminated altogether.
 The name was changed from Order to Organization, little things like that.
 The rituals are also no longer secret.

-I guess my question is – did Dillon become a member because he had issues with drink?
-Or was he just interested in the ideas of temperance and wished to help further the cause?
+It is doubtful that Dillon become a member because he had issues with drink, he was pretty young.
+He was probably just interested in the ideas of temperance and wished to help further the cause?
 In 1870 this article is found in the newspaper:

 Olive Hatch was elected W. V. T. at a regular meeting of Evergreen Isle Lodge No. 128, I.O. of G. T. on Friday evening, May 6th .